appget/appget.docs/docs/manifests/README.md

 AppGet tries to follow the spirit of `Semantic Versioning`_.
 However we try to take a more realistic approach to Semantic Versioning rather than an idealistic one.
 If you have any questions feel free to `contact the maintainers`_

 ::: tip Note
-These rules only apply to applications that don't support silent background updates. *eg. Google Chrome, Dropbox*.
+These rules only apply to applications that don't support silent background updates. *e.g. Google Chrome, Dropbox*.
 For these applications you shouldn't specify a version in the manifest or as part of the manifest name.
 :::